Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 Quantitative structure also exist as a signature of dynamic organizational complexity.
 We can examine this by considering the most extreme alternative to quantitative structure: grey goo [2].
 Grey goo (or the complete lack of structure) can be attributed to procsses such as runaway autophagy [3] and results in a smearing of categories and distinction.
 Kaufmann's Noah's Vessel experiment suggests that if all biological cells on earth were ground up and poured into a single vessel, we could test to see if the biocomplexity of cells and multicellular organisms reestablishes itself.
 While Kaufmann suggests it might be possible due the contents of our vessel acting like a supercritical fluid [4].
 This behavior is driven by interactions at the molecular level, unbounded by cell membranes and other subsystem boundaries.

 From this example, we might assume that grey goo results in a lack of structure.
 Yet might we suggest that subcritical grey goo leads to a different kind of structure: qualitative structure.
 Qualitative structure is simply structure that cannot be easily identified with qualitative methods.
 There are also unexplored links between qualitative structure, randomness, and chaos so that random behavior leads to structure that is neither systematic nor replicable.
-Yet there is even a more fundamental question: whether quantitative methods rely upon our perceptual systems to impose order upon a system, which in turn yields structure.
+Yet there is even a more fundamental question: do quantitative methods rely upon our perceptual systems to impose order upon a system and yield structure?
+If so, qualitative-quantitative converter models based on models of human cognition could decode much of this transient structure and turn it into quantitative and computable data.

 As we rely on statistical models to identify structure, do we need a new field where different mental models yield unique structural observations, while emsemble models produce consensus views of ontological structure?
 We might call this field "percpetual statistics", and would rely on ontological structure to properly quantify systems that would otherwise be difficult to attach numeric or symbolic systems.
 This would form the basis for a new way to compute, understand nature, and analyze human societies.